-- Age - to qualify, a child must have been under age 17 - age 16 or younger - at the end of 2011.
+- Age - to qualify, a child must have been under age 17 at the end of 2016.

 - Relationship - to claim a child for purposes of the Child Tax Credit, the child must be your son, daughter, stepchild, foster child, brother, sister, stepbrother, stepsister or a descendant of any of these individuals, which includes your grandchild, niece or nephew.
 An adopted child is always treated as your own child.
 An adopted child includes a child lawfully placed with you for legal adoption.